Morgawr/yokubi/src/Section1/Part2/Lesson21.md

 To play <b>(together) with</b> everyone
 </pre>

-In English, the translation is effectively the same, but と in the first sentence implies the subject is playing **with** everyone as an additional group of people (so it’s subject \+ everyone else).
+In English, the translation is effectively the same, but と in the first sentence implies the subject is playing **with** everyone as an additional group of people (so it's subject \+ everyone else).
 In the second sentence, however, the subject is part of the group, and they are playing **as** everyone together ("everyone" includes the subject).
-It’s a very subtle nuance but it’s good to be aware of it.
+It's a very subtle nuance but it's good to be aware of it.